 Vitamin B12 is a water-soluble nutrient that’s required for many crucial processes in your body.

-This article examines the scientific evidence behind recommended dosages for B12 for different people and uses.
+This article examines the evidence behind the recommended dosages for B12 for different people and uses.

 Vitamin B12 is an essential nutrient that plays a critical role in several of your body’s processes.

-Vitamin B12 also plays a key role in breaking down homocysteine, an amino acid that, in high levels, has been linked to chronic conditions like heart disease, stroke and Alzheimer’s (
+Vitamin B12 also plays a key role in reducing levels of an amino acid called homocysteine, high levels of which have been linked to chronic conditions like heart disease, stroke, and Alzheimer’s (

 Additionally, vitamin B12 is important for energy production.
 However, there’s currently no evidence that taking B12 supplements increases energy levels in people who are not deficient in this nutrient (

-If you’re at risk of deficiency in this critical nutrient, taking a supplement may help you meet your needs.
+If you’re at risk of deficiency, taking a supplement may help you meet your needs.